Tullamore: History

 In the Middle Ages, Tullamore was within the Gaelic territory of Firceall ruled by the O'Molloy clan.
 Firceall was part of the Kingdom of Meath.
 The Tullamore area was part of the first English plantations in Ireland during the 1550s when land was confiscated from the native Irish and colonized with English settlers.
 Firceall was divided into the baronies of Ballycowan, Ballyboy and Eglish, with Tullamore located in Ballycowan.

 The Tullamore area, comprising some 5000 acre, was granted by the English to Sir John Moore in 1622.
 At that time the Tullamore estate included a ruined castle, ten cottages and two water mills.
 Sir Robert Forth, who leased the lands from Thomas Moore (son and heir of Sir John), built a mansion house c.1641 in what is now the Charleville demesne.
 Charles Moore, Lord Tullamore, grandson of Thomas, eventually regained possession of the estate and when he died in 1674 it went via his sister to Charles William Bury.
 Charles William was later (1806) created the 1st Earl of Charleville in a second creation of the title.

 On 10 May 1785, the town was seriously damaged when the crash of a hot air balloon resulted in a fire that burned down as many as 130 homes, giving the town the distinction of being the location of the world's first known aviation disaster.
 To this day, the town shield depicts a phoenix rising from the ashes.
 The event is yearly commemorated by the Phoenix festival which celebrates Tullamore's resurrection from the ashes following the accident.

 The Grand Canal linked Tullamore to Dublin in 1798.
-During the Napoleonic Wars, a clash between troops of the King's German Legion and a regiment of British Light Infantry who were both stationed in the town, became known as the Battle of Tullamore.
+In 1806, during the Napoleonic Wars, a clash between troops of the King's German Legion and a regiment of Irish militiamen who were both stationed in the town, became known as the Battle of Tullamore.
 Tullamore became county town of County Offaly in 1835, replacing Daingean.